 Find out more about the Committee on Theological Education.

 The Educator Certification Committee establishes the standards of the Educator Certification process.
 These standards are described in detail within the Educator Certification Handbook, as approved by the Committee.
-Standards include the oversight of courses offered to fulfill knowledge and skill requirements, designating Educator Certification Advisors in consultation with presbyteries, and evaluating certification examinations.
+Standards include the oversight of courses offered to fulfill knowledge and skill requirements, designating and connecting with Educator Certification Advisors in consultation with presbyteries, maintaining/establishing communication with certified educators, and evaluating certification examinations.
 The Council also maintains relationships with the Association of Presbyterian Church Educators and with theological institutions related to the PC(USA).
 The Educator Certification Committee is made up of nine (9) members elected in two classes for four-year terms.
 A committee member may be elected to a second consecutive term.
 Membership of the Committee should include at least one of the following: director of Christian education; staff of a middle governing body; pastor serving a church that employs a church educator; faculty or staff member of a Presbyterian Church (USA) theological school; associate pastor of Christian education; racial/ethnic representative.
 Ex-officio members of the Council include: a representative from the Association of Presbyterian Church Educators and a representative from Union Presbyterian Seminary.
-The Committee is staffed by the PC(USA) Associate for Certification and Christian Vocation.
+The Committee is staffed by the PC(USA) Manager of Ruling Elder Resources and Educator Certification.

 Skills & Expertise Desired: Persons wishing to be considered for the Educator Certification Committee should possess the following skills: knowledge of the content areas necessary for Educator Certification (biblical interpretation; Reformed theology; Presbyterian polity, program and mission; education theory and practice; worship and sacraments), experience in Christian education in congregations; and expertise in evaluating educational materials.

-Time Requirement: Meets twice a year for three days, with committee work between meetings handled through email and conference calls.
+Time Requirement: Meets once a year for three days and at least once a year electronically, with committee work between meetings handled through email and conference calls.
 In addition, Committee members are expected to evaluate Certification exams each year and to work with other committee members to give written feedback to candidates for Certification concerning their work.